aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 ### Custom Resource Logging

-By default, logging will occur during execution of the singleton Lambda used by a custom resource.
+By default, logging occurs during execution of the singleton Lambda used by a custom resource.
 The data being logged includes:
-* The event object received by the Lambda handler
+* The event object that is received by the Lambda handler
 * The response received after making an API call
 * The response object that the Lambda handler will return
 * SDK versioning information
 * Caught and uncaught errors

-The `logging` property defined on the `AwsCustomResourceProps` interface allows you to control what data is being logged via the `Logging` class.
-The `Logging` class exposes three public static methods:
+The `logging` property defined on the `AwsCustomResourceProps` interface allows control over what data is being logged and is configurable via an instance of the `Logging` class.
+The `Logging` class exposes three options that can be used to configure logging:
-* `Logging.on()` which will enable logging of all data in the Lambda handler.
-This is the default logging level.
+1. `Logging.on()` which enables logging of all data.
+This is the default `logging` configuration.
-* `Logging.off()` which will turn off all logging in the Lambda handler.
+2. `Logging.off()` which prevents logging of all data.
-* `Logging.selective()` which allows you to selectively control what data is logged.
-This is particularly useful for situations where the API call response may contain sensitive data.
+3. `Logging.selective()` which provides selective control over what data will be logged.
+This configuration option is particularly useful for situations where the API call response may contain sensitive information.

-When using `Logging.selective()` you will be able to control what data is logged via `LoggingOptions`. `LoggingOptions` is an interface that exposes the following flags:
+When using `Logging.selective()` as the `logging` configuration, the `LoggingOptions` interface is used to selective what data will be logged.
+The `LoggingOptions` interface exposes the following flags:
-* `logHandlerEvent` - this determines whether or not the event object received by the handler will be logged.
+* `logHandlerEvent` which determines whether or not the event object received by the Lambda handler will be logged
-* `logApiResponse` - this determines whether or not the API call response will be logged.
+* `logApiResponse` which determines whether or not the API call response will be logged
-* `logResponseObject` - this determines whether or not the response object that will be returned by the Lambda will be logged.
-The following is an example of a response object:
+* `logResponseObject` which determines whether or not the response object return by the Lambda handler will be logged.
+The following is an example of the structure of a response object:

 ```
 {